Who's Selling Hockey Tickets?

 Them: “Hmm.”

-Me: “You could play pinball for hours and have some pizza too.”
+Me: “You could have some pizza too.”

 Most of the kids just kept walking and stopped talking to me altogether.
 Eventually, a kid would succumb to my offer of pinball and pizza on the Yonge Street strip.

 At the same time a pair of premium gold seats cost twenty-seven dollars.
-If I was lucky to find a kid with gold seats, I would offer him the whole twenty bucks I had in my hand.
+If I was lucky enough to find a kid with gold seats, I would offer him the whole twenty bucks that I had in my hand.
 I would almost be guaranteed to triple my money especially for a Saturday night game on those pricy ducats.

 But not very often.

 I would usually buy his tickets, but for never more than the face value.
-With his tickets now in my hand, I did what he was afraid to do.
+With his tickets now in my hand I did what he was afraid to do.
 I sold them for a profit.
 If I sold a pair that cost me a tenner for twenty bucks, I would use the twenty bucks to buy other tickets.
-Rinse and repeat two, three maybe four times.
+Rinse and repeat three maybe four times.

 By game time, both my friend and I were sitting inside the Gardens in seats that literally cost us nothing.
 He had his twenty bucks back in his pocket and I usually had a bit of cash left over for a hot dog and a Coke.
 I did this quite often but only for Saturday night games and my friends were always impressed.
 Any time I wanted to see a Saturday night Leaf game at the Gardens, I had no problem finding one of them to finance my little operation.